 We provide comprehensive employment law and HR support, including:

-- Due diligence, including the TUPE aspects of sales, acquisitions and mergers
+• Due diligence, including the TUPE aspects of sales, acquisitions, mergers and outsourcing

 - Disciplinary and dismissal procedures